-Portfolio of twelve photogravures (autogravure plates printed by The Autotype Company) with descriptive text and introduction by Emerson.
+This photogravure is from Pictures from Life in Field and Fen, a portfolio of twenty ‘autogravure’ plates printed by The Autotype Company, with descriptive text and introduction by Emerson.
 The introduction specifies the plates were ‘unretouched’.
 A deluxe edition (gold-lettered cover and India plate paper) originally was advertised as limited to 150 copies, but only 100 were actually issued.
 An ordinary edition was originally advertised as limited to 600 copies, but only 100 were actually issued.

-Initially influenced by naturalistic French painting, he argued for similarly "naturalistic" photography and his photographs, in sharp focus to record country life as clearly as possible.
 His first album of photographs, published in 1886, was entitled Life and Landscape on the Norfolk Broads, and it consisted of 40 platinum prints that were informed by these ideas.
-Before long, however, he became dissatisfied with rendering everything in sharp focus, considering that the undiscriminating emphasis it gave to all objects was unlike the way the human eye saw the world.
-Experiencing difficulty with accurately recreating the depth and atmosphere which he saw as necessary to capture nature with precision, Emerson adopted photogravure.
-After Life and Landscape, he published seven further books of his photography through the next ten years – all in photogravure.
+Experiencing difficulty with accurately recreating the depth and atmosphere which he saw as necessary to capture nature with precision, Emerson adopted photogravure for his second portfolio, Pictures from Life in Field and Fen.
+He published six further books of his photography through the next ten years – all in photogravure.
 In the last two of these volumes, On English Lagoons (1893) and Marsh Leaves (1895), Emerson printed the photogravures himself.
-After the publication of Marsh Leaves in 1895, generally considered to be his best work, Emerson published no further photographs.
+After the publication of Marsh Leaves in 1895, generally considered to be his best work, Emerson ceased publishing.

 Newhall, Nancy.
 P. H. Emerson: The Fight for Photography As a Fine Art.
 New York: Aperture, 1976. p.
 12.